Version 2.x

 <figure>

-<img class="gridzyImage" src="https://placeimg.com/640/480/any?5" alt="one last random image" />
+<img class="gridzyImage" src="https://loremflickr.com/640/480?random=5" alt="one last random image" />

 <figcaption class="gridzyCaption">one last caption text</figcaption>